Somsock/ideal-doodle/README.md

 # ideal-doodle //name suggested by github
+Version 0 //still in the developing phase, focused on a working application rather than efficiency

 Application for indie creators to gauge the feasibility of a book printing run through taking variable inputs provided by users and calculating quantity creators must sell to earn back production costs, total revenue, potential profits, and etc.